ta-data-bcn/lab-machine-learning-world/README.md

 So you need to look for more information.
 Maybe the paper the scientists published, other articles, some information about the techniques, ...

 Let's start!
-You will be assigned to an article and a day when you will have 5 minutes to share your research with your colleagues and then 5 minutes to discuss a little bit.
+You will be assigned to an article and you will have 5 minutes to share your research with your colleagues and then 5 minutes to discuss a little bit.
 Feel free to present your conclusions in the way you prefer.

 ## News
 1. [AlphaGO](https://www.blog.google/technology/ai/alphago-machine-learning-game-go/)